 When that buzzer goes off, plunge!
 Plunge away!
 Separate out those beans and pour yourself a morning mug.

 That’s it, my friends.
-Hear the angels sing while you swish that first mouthful around, appreciating the smoothness, the vibrancy, the clean flavor.
-Make sure you get a good whiff of it, too, and appreciate the florals.
+Hear the angels sing while you take your first sip, appreciating the smoothness, the vibrancy, the clean flavor.
+Make sure you get a good whiff of it, too, and take a moment to appreciate the florals.

-Blue Mountain Coffee might be frustrating to acquire, cost a pretty penny, and require some fussily exact steps while brewing, but you’ll quickly discover that it was all worth it.
-This is the kind of Arabica that all other Arabicas dream about being.
+Blue Mountain Coffee might be frustrating to acquire and cost a pretty penny, but you’ll quickly discover that it was all worth it.

 Hi!
 My name is Rachel Bean and I love coffee.
 Despite what it may seem like, my last name and deep love for a cup of black brew is a total coincidence.
 While I was informed at the wee age of 18 that majoring in coffee wasn't really an option (at least not the way I wanted to major in coffee) (i.e. drinking it day in and day out), I do have an MA and an MFA in Writing.
 I type words day in and day out, for both work as well as fun, and coffee is the magic bean juice that lets me do that.
 And that's pretty much me.
 Writing and coffee.
 Oh, and rescue dogs.
 Writing, coffee, and dogs.
 You get me.